watermint/toolbox/doc/generated/filerequest-delete-closed.md

 # filerequest delete closed

 Delete all closed file requests on this account.
+(Irreversible operation)

 # Security